Optional Practical Training

 Generally, we recommend applying for OPT as early as possible.
 Waiting can cause further delays and you may not get a full 12 months of OPT.
 Additionally, applying early increases your chances of being able to reapply if your application is rejected or denied.

-Note: If you are applying for OPT after your expected program completion date, you must submit your OPT application to USCIS before making any exit from the United States.
+Please note: If you are applying for OPT after your expected program completion date, you must submit your OPT application to USCIS before making any exit from the United States.
 If you exit the United States after your program completion without applying for OPT, you will be ineligible to return in F-1 status to apply for OPT.

 Step 1: Review the application guide for a complete overview of the process.
 This is required and very important.
 Failure to fully review the tutorial may result in application errors and cause OPT denials or violations of F-1 status.